 - After saving the second variation, use the Allocation column to allocate 50% of the traffic to each variation.

-- Use the default settings for primary metric (purchases).
+- Use the default settings for the primary metric (e.g. purchases).
 Do not change the default advanced settings which are sticky for the user (multi-session), an attribution window that starts when the variation is served, and ends when the session ends.

 - Click Next and set the experience status to Active.